AlbertoSanBon/corticalMeasurement/docs/README.md

 Example --> if the bone 4 belongs to the opposite leg to the reference one but the PCA component is okey, the structure will be: leg4 = 1,0

 4. Script: cT_Retake.py --> Performs re-orientation and re-alignment corrections and re-generates thickness profiles in selected bones.

+# Recommendations

+* Make first run of the whole process at low resolution, for example:

+	spacing = [1,1,1]

+  This setting will improve dramatically the execution time.

+ *

 # API Reference